 Most Instagrammable places in Seoul, South Korea

-Seoul is such a vibrant city where you can go from skyscrapers to old traditional buildings in the blink of an eye.
-Where the rich culture surprises you, and the Instagrammable restaurants and cafes are at every corner.
+Seoul is a vibrant city where you can go from skyscrapers to old traditional buildings in the blink of an eye.
+Its rich culture surprises you, and Instagrammable restaurants and cafes are at every corner.

-I honestly think that Seoul during Spring or Summer is much more vibrant, colorful, and green.
-But at the end of the day, I work with what I have and I’m honestly pretty happy with the results.
+I honestly think that Seoul is much more vibrant, colorful, and green during spring or summer.
+But at the end of the day, I work with what I have, and I’m pretty happy with the results.

 You might want to get your Seoul pass in order to get around faster, cheaper, and get to see all the great Seoul places.